1activegeek/nginx-config-collection/apps/plex/plex.md

 <!-- This should point to any provided documentation by the app developer, if none, remove line below -->
 <!-- This should be used to highlight/outline any special notes, or important points about the configs -->
 It seems this requires use of a sub-directory.
 It actually has problems if placed on the root of a sub-domain.
 While it may work, it is not suggested to proxy ALL Plex traffic through this proxy.
 This would put a large load on the system unnecessarily.

+**EDIT: 2018-03-16 - The old mechanism seems to not be working as properly as it did previously, at least in my setup.
+I've switched to this which is working.
+It had something to do with the way the Plex system looks for deviceID or auth Tokens when it's not seen the device previously.**
 <!-- This will be used to outline all the pertinent block details -->
 Block Details | Supported | Notes
 ------ | ------ | ------